magiblot/tvision/README.md

 * Improved usability of menus: they can be closed by clicking again on them, even submenus.
 * Improved usability of scrollbars: dragging them also scrolls the page.
 Clicking on an empty area of the scrollbar moves the thumb right under the cursor.
 They are responsive by default to mouse wheel events.
 * Views don't lose their sizes when extremely resized.
+* `TInputLine`s no longer scroll the text display on focus/unfocus, allowing relevant text to stay visible.
 * Support for LF line endings in `tvdemo` and `tvedit`. `tvedit` preserves the line ending on file save but all newly created files use CRLF by default.
 * `tvedit`: context menu on right click.
 * `tvedit`: drag scroll with middle mouse button.